liferay/liferay-docs/develop/tutorials/articles/07-web-services/01-service-builder-web-services/05-invoking-json-web-services.markdown

 When accessing secure JSON web services (i.e., services for which the user must be authenticated), some parameters are made available to the web services by default.
-Note that as of Liferay 6.2, all of Liferay's web services are secured by default.
+All of Liferay's web services are secured by default.
 Unless you want to change the available parameters' values to something other than their defaults, you don't have to specify them explicitly.

 Here are the available default parameters: